Back to Wood Floor Fitting

 Wood Flooring And Underfloor Heating

 As an example, electric underfloor heating is not highly recommended for installation under a solid wood floor or a laminate.
-The main concern is that both flooring coverings are prone to temperature changes by high temperature amplitudes, which can lead to excessive “movement” of the flooring boards, mainly from the shrinking and expanding of the boards.
-On the other hand, the excessive movement of the boards can lead to a number of issues that will pressure you to seek professional help, and potentially a wood floor repair service.
+The main concern is that both flooring coverings are prone to temperature changes by high-temperature amplitudes, which can lead to excessive “movement” of the flooring boards, mainly from the shrinking and expanding of the boards.
+On the other hand, the excessive movement of the boards can lead to some issues that will pressure you to seek professional help, and potentially a wood floor repair service.

 It is a good thing if your underfloor heating system is provided with a system of control from a distance, so you can control and maintain the temperature the way you want it and the way it is the best for your wooden or laminate flooring.
 Another thing to be aware of is that before the installation of your floor, the underfloor heating installation contractor should check how the heating system is faring.
 This is a necessity, so if there are any unexpected issues and problems, the underfloor heating system can be repaired or replaced without all the stress and problems of doing that when the floor is already installed on top of it.